sanskaromar/certifai/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the following License - see the [LICENSE](LICENSE.md) file for details.

+TLDR; If you use this project, you must give credits to the author by linking to this repository.

 ## Performance
 This Certificate Generator is a powerful tool that efficiently generates certificates from a PowerPoint template.
 The generation speed is dependent upon your system specs, but it ulitizes multiprocessing to maximize the performance.